nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 It is best practice to use measure tables, rather than to create measures spread across fact and dimension tables.

 Measures held in the semantic model should be stored in a "_Measures" table.
-When looking at an in-service model there should be nothing listed in the “_Measures for report” table.

 Measures specific to a single report should be stored in a "_Measures for report" table.
-When looking at a model in a report file, there should be nothing listed in the “_Measures” table.

 Measures within these 2 tables can be aligned to logical and hierarchical display folders.

+When looking at an in-service model there should be nothing listed in the “_Measures for report” table.

 ### Why use measure tables?